konrad-jamrozik/droidmate/README.md

 Now you should setup an Android device and run tests requiring it:

 1. Setup an Android device, as described in the [official doc](http://developer.android.com/training/basics/firstapp/running-app.html#RealDevice).
 * Ensure the "settings" app is on the main home screen on the device.
 You can drag & drop it from the apps list.
 If you omit this step, DroidMate will not be able to ensure WiFi is enabled before each app restart during exploration.
-It will work however, just issuing a warning to logcat.
+It will work,  but will issue a warning to logcat.
 * Run DroidMate tests requiring device as described in the section below.

 ## Daily building and testing ##

 To build DroidMate and run all regression tests that do not require a device:
+`cd repo/dev/droidmate`

-`./dev/droidmate/gradlew build`
+`./gradlew build`

 To skip tests: `gradlew build -x test`